At Merkem, less is more.

 What about heat treatments?

 Heat treatments are extremely time consuming and even more so, expensive.
 Although heat is a very effective in getting rid of a bed bug infestation, it’s not the only way and definitely not the best way.
-We’ve found that using heat in combination with other control practices is not only more effective, but substantially more economical for both your wallet and the environment – allowing us to maneuver in ways that are far more focused in terms of our application and contact with the .
+We’ve found that using heat in combination with other control practices is not only more effective, but substantially more economical for both your wallet and the environment – allowing us to maneuver in ways that are far more focused in terms of our application and contact with the areas to be treated.